The 20 Best Increased Intracranial Pressure Doctors Near Me in Baltimore, MD

 English

 Dr. Henderson is the Frank B. Walsh Professor of Neuro-Ophthalmology at the Wilmer Eye Institute and is the Chief of the Wilmer Neuro-Ophthalmology Division.
 She attended medical school at Emory University, completed an ophthalmology residency at the Medical College of Georgia, and completed a fellowship in neuro-ophthalmology at the Bascom Palmer Eye Institute.
 Her research interests include optic neuropathies, specifically non-arteritic anterior ischemic optic neuropathy; high-value care; and the use of big data to answer neuro-ophthalmic questions.
 She also has a particular interest in medical education and serves as the Associate Ophthalmology Residency Program Director and the Neuro-Ophthalmology Fellowship Director.
 Dr. Henderson is rated as an Experienced provider by MediFind in the treatment of Increased Intracranial Pressure.
-Her top areas of expertise are Optic Neuritis, Strabismus, Increased Intracranial Pressure, and Optic Atrophy Type 1.
+Her top areas of expertise are Optic Neuritis, Strabismus, Increased Intracranial Pressure, and Optic Nerve Atrophy.

 Brett Morrison